ParentSquare/faulty/README.md

   # Errors that should be ignored by Faulty and not captured.
   config.exclude = []

   # The event notifier.
-Inherits the global notifier by default
+Inherits the Faulty instance notifier by default
   config.notifier = Faulty.options.notifier

   # The minimum failure rate required to trip a circuit